 Will use gpt-3.5-turbo instead of the default gpt-4 model.
 See GptClient for more aliases.

-to see them.
-You can modify the parameters in appsettings.json
+There are some built in parameters.
+Use /gpt help to see them.
+You can modify the parameters in appsettings.json file,

 or per request.

-See GptDefaults.cs for more information about the defaults or appsettings.Example.json
+See GptDefaults.cs for more information about the defaults or appsettings.Example.json.

 Predefined commands